The Upright Go 2 ($79–$99) earns our top SHE Posture Training Score — its back-mounted sensor provides the most precise slouch detection in this.

 The Verdict

-The BackTone Posture Trainer is the right choice if you want to test smart posture correction before committing to a $79+ device, or if you specifically want the longest battery life in this price tier.
-Upgrade to NAMU or Upright if you find you want program structure.
+The BackTone Posture Trainer is the right choice if you want to test smart posture correction before committing to a more capable system.
+Upgrade to Mrisata if comfort and all-day neck wear are priorities, or to the Upright Go 2 if you want maximum sensor accuracy and progressive training.

 Check Price on Amazon →Best Harness Style: Cozyhealth Smart Posture Corrector